-DRYeye Forte is a blend of concentrated omega-3 EPA & DHA from Fish Oil, omega-6 GLA from Borage Oil, Vitamin D3 and antioxidants thatincreases tear production and quality which can reduce inflammation.
+DRYeye Forte is a blend of concentrated omega-3 EPA & DHA from Fish Oil, omega-6 GLA from Borage Oil, Vitamin D3 and antioxidants that increase tear production and quality can reduce inflammation.

-Combined with other important nutrients such as anti-inflammatory Vitamin D and the rich antioxidants of mixed tocopherols, DRYeye Forte’s patented formula helps fight inflammation and support the three layers of the tear film.
+Combined with other essential nutrients such as anti-inflammatory Vitamin D and the rich antioxidants of mixed tocopherols, DRYeye Forte’s patented formula helps fight inflammation and support the three layers of the tear film.

 Results are typically experienced within 6 to 8 weeks.
 The dosage may vary according to your weight and the severity of your dry eye symptoms.
 As symptoms recede, dosage may then be reduced to a maintenance level.

-DRYeye Forte is a patented oral formulation in a soft gel capsule that works from the inside out to target the root causes of dry eye.
+DRYeye Forte is a patented oral formulation in a soft gel capsule that works from the inside out to target the dry eye’s root causes.

 DRYeye Forte may be combined with artificial tears, drop or sprays.
 Because it is an oral formulation that targets dry eye syndrome from within, it works by a complementary mode of action to these topical products.

 Certain individuals can be intolerant of individual ingredients.
 High doses of Omega-3, Omega-6, and Vitamin E may increase bleeding risk if you are taking blood-thinning medications.